 In Hoagland Syndrome, there is the maximum manifestation of infectious mononucleosis.
 Patients suffer from impaired nasal breathing, periorbital edema and swollen upper eyelids.

 Symptoms of chronic mononucleosis

-A case of infectious mononucleosis in medical exam could look like this
+A case of infectious mononucleosis in a medical exam could look like this:

 Complications of Infectious Mononucleosis